 PRINCIPLE OF SOCIALIZATION

-Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental that every each of those students gain confidence and feel competence in their physical abilities and work toward a common goal.
+Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental each one of your students gains confidence, feel competent in their physical abilities, and work toward a common goal.

-If you pay more attention in your classes you will see what happens to the Kids that feel incompetent in their physical skills in front of others.
-Just think what are goins to be the results for that student’s personality, motivation and Karate development…
+If you pay more attention to your classes, you will see what happens to the Kids that feel incompetent in their physical skills, in front of others.

 PRINCIPLE OF SUPERVISION